 The Group's contributions to both the MPF Scheme and the Central Pension Scheme vest fully and immediately with the employees.
-Accordingly, there are no forfeited contributions under the MPF Scheme or the Central Pension Scheme which may be used by the Group to reduce its existing level of contributions or contributions payable in future years as at and during each of the years ended 31 December 2023 and 2022.
+Accordingly, there are no forfeited contributions under the MPF Scheme or the Central Pension Scheme which may be used by the Group to reduce its existing level of contributions or contributions payable in future years as at and during each of the years ended 31 December 2024 and 2023.

-(iii) Termination benefits
+(c) Termination benefits